 I’m not saying to put up VORP and WARP on the screen when Albert comes to bat in 2011, but a slow evolution of making us smarter won’t be a bad thing.
 Walk rate?
 Line drive rate?

-Maybe "they" don't want us knowing how bad Aaron Miles and Randy Winn really are(!).
-FSM does show things like OPS once in a while, just to tease me.7) Take Some Chances.
+Maybe “they” don’t want us knowing how bad Aaron Miles and Randy Winn really are(!).
+FSM does show things like OPS once in a while, just to tease me.